Does acupuncture hurt?

 First visit.
 The first visit price accounts for a filing fee for the forms you fill out, which are specific to each setting.

 Will insurance cover my treatment?

-While we do not take insurance, upon request we can provide you with a superbill that you can submit to see if your insurance plan will cover your treatment.
+While we do not take insurance because our prices are so affordable, upon request we can provide you with a superbill that you can submit to see if your insurance plan will cover your treatment.
 Additionally, we do accept HSA (Health Savings Account) cards.